 - Maintain an ambient temperature around 65°F-85°F.

-- Employ rooting hormone with fungicides while lacing the cuttings to prevent rot and diseases.
+- Employ rooting hormone with fungicides while lacing the cuttings to prevent rot and diseases. (not mandatory)

 - Transplant the cuttings in a fresh potting mix after 12-13 weeks to recover nutrient depletion from the old soil.